CAD97/serde-kdl/README.md

 [KDL Argument]s, [KDL Property]s, and (optionally) a [KDL Children Block].

-Serde leaf values to a literal node with a single KDL Value, and serde compound values map to a series of child nodes.
+Serde leaf values to a literal node with a single KDL Value, and serde compound values map to a literal node with a series of child nodes.
 Additionally, a KDL Value or KDL Property may be used instead of a child leaf node, if (and only if) this does not break KDL's ordering rules.
 (In practice, this means that Arguments must appear before Properties, and that any data structure which should preserve order must appear in a child block.)
-More specific rules are introduced in the detailed mapping specification.
+More specific rules are discussed in the detailed mapping specification.

 This results in a KDL microsyntax that feels fairly natural to read, write, and edit, and takes advantage of most of the expressiveness that KDL offers.
 It is,